Sharing is caring!

 • alternate oil – if you don’t have olive oil on hand, you can substitute another oil.
 Be sure to stick with something lighter in flavor, like coconut, avocado, or vegetable oil.
 You can also omit the oil if you prefer!

-• pizza herbs – add in herbs like oregano, basil, and parsley to give your crust a classic Italian flavor!
 Avoid using onion or garlic powder, as it interferes with the rising of the yeast.
 If you want to add those flavors, brush them onto the crust before baking!

 🧰 equipment needed & storage tips

-• baking Scale – This recipe is formatted in grams because, it’s honestly the best, most precise way to bake!
+• baking scale – This recipe is formatted in grams because, it’s honestly the best, most precise way to bake!
 You can use cups/tsp/TBSP to measure if you don’t have a baking scale, but…if you bake even semi-regularly, it’s worth the investment to get a scale.

 • stand mixer: I use a stand mixer with a dough hook to make my pizza dough recipe.
 It’s powerful enough to knead the dough quickly, which makes the whole process easy!
 I have a Kitchen-Aid Artisan stand mixer, and I love it.
 It’s 100% worth the investment!